robenkleene/design-references/photoshop/photoshop.md

 ## Tips

+- The `Image > Reveal All` command reveals all the full area of the images, include parts that are cropped by the canvas.
 - To resize a layer to the size of the canvas, just turn on snap with `⇧⌘;`.
 - To transfer a selection between files, just drag and drop the marquee between files.
 - Saved selections are stored as channels.